jhvanderschee/hugobricks/content/en/docs/settings/global.md

 ## Color name

 You can set the color of the theme by entering a color name here.
 Currently 'yellow' and 'red' are supported.
 Note that you can also override this on each page by using the variable `color_name` in the front matter.
+You can also [manually customize](/docs/customizations/colors/) the colors.

 ## Sticky header